Here’s the fact:

 Circle workflow type

-3. Scheduled Workflow: Set bulk actions to run on a recurring basis
+3. Scheduled Workflow: Sets up bulk actions to happen on a schedule

 svg%3E